atonizzo/seatalk_wifi/README.md

 ## <a name="web_page"></a> Configuration via Web Page
 The software runs a web server that serves a single web page used to configure a few parameters of the bridge.
-Among other things the page allows enabling or disabling of the serial and telnet logging windows and the port at which the NMEA server is listening.
+Among other things the page allows setting the output power for the WiFi transmitter, enabling or disabling of the serial and telnet logging windows and the port at which the NMEA server is listening.
 During the first start the software creates a configuration space in EEPROM and stores a few default parameters.
 The defaults have been chosen to aid in the debgging of the board during firts